V-Sekai/godot-flatbuffer-json-scene-format/README.md

 This feature should be part of the main engine to make sure it has official support and works well together.

 Use `fbjscn` and `fbjres` as the extensions.

+### Open problem

+1. How do we not create yet another format?